Pupil Support and Pastoral Care

 Inclusion – Pupils with Special Educational Needs

-About one third of the children in the school will need extra help with their learning whilst in our school.
+About one third of the children in the schools at some point will need extra help with their learning whilst in our school.
 The London Borough of Tower Hamlets has a central Support for Learning Service which provides additional advice and training to schools.

 Details of steps to prevent disabled pupils being treated less favourably than other pupils are contained in the school’s SEND Local offer.